tthorntone/AdNauseam-Wiki/FAQ.md

 #### Are you also tracking my clicks on your own servers?
 No, we do not collect any information on users whatsoever.

-#### Does AdNauseam respect the browser's "[private-browsing](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) mode"?
+#### Does AdNauseam respect the Firefox's "[private-browsing](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) mode"?
 Yes, AdNauseam does not detect, visit, or log any ads that occur on pages loaded in private-browsing windows.

 #### Does AdNauseam block ads or just hide them?